auth0/docs/articles/security/common-threats.md

 Usually MitM attacks involve the attacker using a WiFi router to intercept a user's communication.
 The user connects to the attacker's router then visits a website and logs in with their confidential credentials.
 The attacker saves that user's login credentials for which they can then use to impersonate the user.

 Some MitM attacks can also modify the data transmitted between the client and the server.
 Attacks can occur from new PC trial and preinstalled software, software update tools, and other software vulnerabilities.
-In a worst case scenario this could result in remote code execution, backdooring the system, installing malware etc. This could also lead to the compromise of other network assets.
+In a worst case scenario this could result in remote code execution, backdooring the system, installing malware, etc. This could also lead to the compromise of other network assets.

 ### Preventing MitM attacks

 To help defend against this type of attack it is important to use strong encryption and authentication between the client and the server.
 Using encryption the server authenticates the client's request by presenting a digital certificate, and only then can the connection be established.

-For example, HTTPS uses the secure sockets layer (SSL) capability of the browser to mask web traffic.
+FOr example, HTTPS uses the secure sockets layer (SSL) capability of the browser to mask web traffic.
 To decrypt HTTPS, a man-in-the-middle attacker would have to obtain the keys used to encrypt the network traffic.

+With the configuration of TLS on your servers we suggest using the [Mozilla OpSec recommendations](https://wiki.mozilla.org/Security/Server_Side_TLS) which use TLSv1.2.
+Mozilla also provides an [SSL Configuration Generator](https://mozilla.github.io/server-side-tls/ssl-config-generator/), to use this first choose which platform your server is running and then choose the most modern configuration based on what your client base can support.
+The more modern configurations provide stronger ciphers to help prevent attacks.

 ## Replay Attacks